 Key Takeaways

-• Ontario Works recipients qualify for payday loans based on government benefits as income sources, without traditional employment
+- Ontario Works recipients qualify for payday loans across Canada based on government benefits as income sources, without traditional employment income

-• Bree offers 0% interest cash advances up to $500—saving welfare recipients $72 per loan vs payday lenders
+- Bree offers 0% interest cash advances up to $750—saving welfare recipients $102 per loan vs payday lenders

-• Payday loans cost $15/$100 under Ontario's Payday Loans Act, creating 391% interest rates that trap low-income borrowers in debt cycles
+- Payday loans in Canada cost $14/$100 under the federal cap (January 2025), creating 365% interest rates that trap low-income borrowers in debt cycles

-• Installment loans and cash advances provide better repayment flexibility than short-term payday loans, demanding full payment in 14-62 days
+- Installment loans and cash advances provide better repayment flexibility than short-term payday loans, which demand full payment in 14-62 days

 Can You Actually Get Payday Loans on Ontario Works?

-Yes, Ontario Works recipients qualify for payday loans from many lenders accepting government benefits as proof of income.
+Yes, Ontario Works recipients are eligible for payday loans from many lenders that accept government benefits as proof of income across Canada.
 Unlike traditional lenders that require employment verification and high credit scores, payday lenders recognize Ontario Works payments as a reliable source of income—even for applicants with a bad credit history or no employment.

 These consistent monthly payments deposited into bank accounts demonstrate regular income, qualifying Ontario Works recipients for various loan options, including payday loans, installment loans, personal loans, and cash advances from alternative lenders.
 The application process typically requires minimal documentation since automated systems verify government benefits through bank account analysis rather than traditional credit checks or employment letters.